Caregiver-Centred Care Education

 • Module C: Navigating Uncertainty and Providing Care Together

-All participants of these modules are welcome to complete the evaluation research to help advance the education into undergraduate and health workforce training and professional continuing competence education.
+All participants are welcome to complete the evaluation research pre/post questions to help advance the education into health workforce training and professional continuing competence education.